vitalboyzf/cloudberrydb-site/docs/cbdb-op-software-hardware.md

 | Segment | 8+ cores  | 32+ GB | SSD      | 10 Gbps NIC (2 preferred) | 2+       |
 | ETCD    | 16+ cores | 64+ GB | SSD      | 10 Gbps NIC (2 preferred) | 3+       |
 | FTS     | 4+ cores  | 8+ GB   | SSD      | 10 Gbps NIC (2 preferred) | 3+       |

+Apache Cloudberry can also be deployed on public cloud platforms such as AWS, Azure, and GCP.
+The hardware requirements for cloud-based deployments might vary based on the instance types selected on these platforms.
+Refer to the specific cloud provider’s documentation for instance configurations that meet or exceed the recommended hardware specifications.

 ### Storage